drvinceknight/gt/_assessment/index.md

 ### 45-54%

 - Some understanding of the topic is evident, but analysis is basic and lacks depth.
-- Concepts such as payoff matrices or dominance strategies are included but may be inaccurate or superficial.
+- Concepts such as payoff matrices or strategies are included but may be inaccurate or superficial.
 - Writing is somewhat clear but may lack precision or organization.
 - Evidence and examples, such as real-world applications, are limited or not well integrated.
 - The work shows effort but is underdeveloped.